 Kyoto is a truly enchanting city.
-We'll explore further today as we visit the beautiful Kiyomizu Temple, which is built into the side of a mountain and supported by pillars.
+We'll explore further today as we visit the beautiful Kiyomizu Temple, which is built into the side of a mountain, supported by pillars.
 It takes its name, which means 'clear water', from a waterfall within the temple complex.

 In Fushimi, Kyoto's traditional sake-brewing district, you can find out more about the long history of this traditional fermented rice drink.
 We'll visit the Gekkeikan Okura Sake Museum for a tasting, before heading to Fushimi Inari, a vast tribute to the gods of rice and sake, with its winding mountain trails leading to a series of stunning shrines.
 Look out for the dozens of stone foxes you'll see en route – foxes are considered messengers of the gods.